-The accounting policies adopted by the Institute in this report are the same as those applied in the Financial Report for the year ended 31 December 2022.
+The accounting policies adopted by the Institute in this report are the same as those applied in the Financial Report for the year ended 31 December 2023.
+Refer to Note 2 for further details of new standards not yet adopted.